upadhyaymeet/react-food/README.md

 - Clean code & folder structure created
 - src folder & components & utils all files.
+- useState hook is used to change in UI.
+- onClick method used on top rated restaurant Button

 ## What i learn?